hraberg/mimir/README.md

 ### Mímir is an experimental rule engine written in Clojure.

 Mímir aims to implement a Rete network as a base.
-I don't vouch for its correctness, soundness or anything - actually.
-Like Mimer surely would attest, using it would be somewhat headless.
+I don't vouch for its correctness, soundness or anything, actually.
+Like Mímir surely would attest, using it would be somewhat headless.
 Here's how it looks:

 ```clojure
   (facts B1 on B2